NKhaniDev/Sudoku/README.md

 ## UX
-The users are the players who are interested in playing the quiz game.
+The users are the players who are interested in playing the puzzle game.

 ## User stories
 As a puzzle enthusiast who enjoys mental challenges, I want to access a variety of Sudoku puzzles online so that I can test my problem-solving skills and engage in cognitive exercises.